EricssonResearch/dnt/getting_started/README.md

 If `CONFIG_VETH` is `=m` or `=y` that means your kernel has `veth` support.
 If `veth` is not supported, consider switching to a recent major GNU/Linux distro.

-__In order to run the selftests (optional, but recommended), Python 3.10 or more recent version required.__
+For connectivity check the _ping_ application from the `iputils-ping` package required.
-Also, the _ping_ application is required for the tests, from the `iputils-ping` package.
+To trace traffic on the interfaces, `wireshark` and `tshark` packages are required.

 ## Compilation and install of R2DTWO